From alternative health treatments to beachfront breakfasts, Byron Bay specialises in relaxation.

 Perched on the eastern tip of the Australian mainland in subtropical New South Wales, Byron Bay (or simply "Byron", if you're local) is renowned not only for its astounding beauty but its diverse range of cultural and countercultural activities, from music festivals to farmers markets, yoga classes to organic health foods, and every kind of spa treatment known to humankind.

-Take in the sights of Byron Bay
+Take in the serenity of Byron Bay

 Take a yoga class